 In summer, temperatures soar, making it a tough place to be during the day.
 If you’re visiting in summer, be sure to be prepared with plenty of extra water, salty snacks, and get an early start to beat the heat.

 In winter, the park is exceptionally beautiful, but it does get cold.
 However, you’ll have far fewer crowds.
-You may have a better chance of getting a walk-up permit in the winter months.

 Since Canyonlands National Park is so vast, it’s been divided into three districts.